0b1-k/Humble-Roots-Project-deprecated-/config/README.md

 ## The role of the 'bootstrap.json' configuration file

-The role of 'bootstrap.json' is to allow distributed modules to find and connect to an MQTT broker.
+The role of 'bootstrap.json' is to allow distributed application modules to find and connect to an MQTT broker.
-The exception to this is the *Control* process.
+The exception to this is the *Control* module.
 By default, the MQTT broker is expected to be located on the local host.
 Once a process is connected to its MQTT broker, it receives its configuration settings by subscribing to the 'config' MQTT topic managed centrally by the *Control* process.